modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 * *AuthenticationAuthority* - This is the root class for authenticating users, getting user and group data.
 It is designed to be subclassed so each authority can provide the means of actually authenticating users, but still maintain a consistent interface for the login module.
-Included authorities include:

-  *  *PasswdAuthentication* - Uses a flat file similar to unix passwd files with an md5 hashed password.
-     Used primarily in demonstration or testing purposes.
-  *  *DatabaseAuthentication* - Uses a series of database tables using the included database abstraction library.
-All it needs is information on tables and which fields contain the necessary information.
-     You can also set it up to retrieve group information and members.
-  *  *LDAPAuthentication* - Connects to an LDAP server for authentication and information.
-When properly configured it can also get group information and members.
-  *  *FacebookAuthentication* - Allows people to login using their Facebook account.
-Requires a Facebook application key and secret.
-Rather than having a user type in their credentials, it uses Facebook's implementation of OAuth and redirects the user to the Facebook login page.
-After they approve the application it will log them in.
-  *  *TwitterAuthentication* - Allows people to login using their Twitter account.
-Requires a Twitter application key and secret.
-Rather than having a user type in their credentials, it uses Twitter's implementation of OAuth and redirects the user to the twitter login page.
-After they approve the application it will log them in.
+See :doc:`authentication` for more information about the included authorities.
 * *AccessControlList* - A class used by the authorization system to restrict access to modules based on user or group membership.
-This is especially useful for the :doc:`administration module <configuration>`.
+This is especially useful for the :ref:`admin-module`.
 * *Session* - Handles the saving and restoration of user state.
 This is currently implemented using PHP session variables.
 * *User* - The base class for identifying logged in users